JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 Total for 2000 = **-720.00**

 ### 3 Swine Owners - economic loss

+Context: The owners of the swine suffered a significant economic loss due to the destruction of their herd.

 - ΔOSresource = -0.05 (Significant economic loss)
 - VSA = 0.58